Penny Mordaunt: Personal life

-Mordaunt met Paul Murray when they were both students at the University of Reading and married him in 1999, but this ended in divorce the following year.
-She was by 2015 in a long-term relationship with businessman Ian Lyon, a part-time classical singer.
+Mordaunt met Paul Murray as a student at the University of Reading and married him in 1999, but they divorced the following year.
+In 2016, she ended her relationship with businessman Ian Lyon, a part-time classical singer and Portsmouth City Council Councillor.
 Mordaunt's hobbies include astronomy, painting, dance and music.
 She owns four Burmese cats.
-Following the 2022 Russian invasion of Ukraine she took a Ukrainian refugee into her home.

 In July 2022, Hampshire Police said they were investigating death threats sent to Mordaunt.
-She strengthened her security after a letter was sent to her constituency office threatening to "shoot her in the head" and "kill her family" if she did not quit as an MP.
+She strengthened her security after a letter was sent to her constituency office threatening to "shoot her in the head" and "kill her family".